 We attempt to protect ourselves against the volatility of fuel prices by entering into a variety of derivative instruments.
-These include call spread options, call options, swaps, caps, collars, and basis swaps with underlyings of jet fuel, crude and heating oil.
-We did not have any derivatives outstanding at December 31, 2021 and 2020.
+These include call spread options, call options, swaps, caps, collars, and basis swaps with underlyings of jet fuel, crude, and heating oil.